 - endangers or is likely to endanger life or;

 - causes or is likely to cause permanent injury to health.

-GBH covers a broad range of injuries which may include a broken jaw through to a serious head injury.
+Grievous Bodily Harm covers a broad range of injuries which may include a broken jaw up to a serious head injury.

-Reference above to an injury which “endangers or is likely to endanger life” or “is likely to cause permanent injury to health” apply whether or not the victim ultimately receives medical treatment and completely recovers.
-It is not a defence to the charge to say that following medical treatment the injury suffered by the victim no longer endangered their life or caused permanent injury to their health.
+The references above to an injury that either “endangers or is likely to endanger life” or “is likely to cause permanent injury to health” apply whether or not the victim ultimately receives medical treatment and completely recovers with no further complications.
+It is not a defence to the charge to say that, following medical treatment, the injury suffered by the victim no longer endangered their life or caused permanent injury to their health.

-In order for an accused to be convicted of the offence of GBH the prosecution must prove the following:
+In order for an accused to be convicted of the offence of GBH, the prosecution must prove the following: